-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly

 Operating Agency Monthly

-Sub-State Entity Cuarterly
+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

+Other Specify:

-For each performance measure/indicator the State will use to assess compliance with the statutory assurance complete the following.
+For each performance measure the State will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
 Where possible, include numerator/denominator.
-Each performance measure must be specific to this waiver (i.e., data presented must be waiver specific).